vladigleba/vladigleba.github.io/posts/prophecy/usa.md

 > And it was given unto him to make war with the saints, and to overcome them: and power was given him over all kindreds, and tongues, and nations.
 And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb slain from the foundation of the world.
 If any man have an ear, let him hear.
 He that leadeth into captivity shall go into captivity: he that killeth with the sword must be killed with the sword.
 Here is the patience and the faith of the saints.
 {% ct 'Revelation 13:1-10' %}

 As we learned in a previous study, the beast that rose from the sea represents the Roman papacy, which held influence and power over the world for 42 months.
-The papacy received a deadly wound at the end of this period in 1798, when Pope Pius VI was taken captive by Napoleon Bonaparte’s general, Louis-Alexandre Berthier (see [“Mark of the Beast”](/posts/prophecy/mark.md)).
+The papacy received a [deadly wound](/posts/prophecy/mark.md) at the end of this period in 1798, when Pope Pius VI was taken captive by Napoleon Bonaparte’s general, Louis-Alexandre Berthier.

 ## What is the second power symbolized in Revelation 13?